fusionpbx/fusionpbx-docs/source/getting_started/quick_install.rst

 Also, be sure to watch the youtube video from FreeSWITCH Cluecon Weekly https://www.youtube.com/embed/kejAxlYSW3o FusionPBX is installed and more!

-Paste in the following commands in the SSH window.
+Paste the following commands in the SSH window.

 ::